‘Meth-rrito’: TSA releases top 10 list of ‘most unusual items’ found in passengers’ bags - NewsBreak

 - Bullets concealed in a deodorant stick , found at Atlantic City International Airport (ACY)

-*The same passenger attempted to bring ammunition and a canister of butane fuel, according to the TSA.TSA officer saves infant who stopped breathing at airport
+*The same passenger attempted to bring ammunition and a canister of butane fuel, according to the TSA.TSA officers rally over ‘poor working conditions’ at Austin airport

 The TSA releases its annual list of the most unusual items found or confiscated by its officers to make the public aware of what passengers can and cannot bring through U.S. security checkpoints.
 The list also serves to highlight the work that TSA does to ensure the protection of U.S. passengers.